 Modelling strategy

-The precise details of the modelling strategy are detailed in the appendix which also includes a sensitivity analysis.
-The issue of how best to model mortality risk over age, time and other attributes is being actively debated by demographers and statisticians, with modelling strategies such as intrinsic estimator model [30,31] and more recently the hierarchical age-period-cohort model [32,33] being proposed, contested, [34,35] defended [36] and contested once again.
-[37] At the heart of this debate is what is known as the ‘identifiability problem’, [38] in which it is recognised that cohort effects often have influence on rates in addition to age and period effects, but it remains mathematically impossible to separate out age, period and cohort effects in a single model, despite certain birth cohort effects, such as the 1918 birth cohort effect in many Western European countries, being relatively easy to identify visually.[24,25]
+The precise details of the modelling strategy are detailed in the appendix, which also includes a sensitivity analysis.

-Our approach does not aim to engage with these debates, but simply to see value in models which formalise intuitions developed through visual inspection of shaded contour plots of the type shown in Figure 2.
+Our approach is to estimate models which formalise intuitions developed through visual inspection of shaded contour plots of the type shown in Figure 2.
 These suggest to us that there have been long-term trends towards reduced 12 month mortality risks throughout much of later life.
 It is also well known that mortality risk rises log-linearly with each additional year of life throughout much of adulthood.
-[39] We formalise these intuitions by producing separate linear regression models for both sexes and for each age in single years, using ONS data over the period 1990 to 2010, from birth (‘0 years’) to 94 years of age.
-This means a total of 190 separate linear regression models were produced.
+[39] We therefore estimate separate linear regression models for each sex and for each age in single years, using ONS data over the period 1990 to 2010, from birth (‘0 years’) to 94 years of age; a total of 190 separate linear regression models were produced.
 The start period of 1990 was used because we expected the assumption of a linear trend would be reasonable over this period, whereas it may be more nonlinear and complex over a much longer period of time.
-(A structural sensitivity analysis was also performed to see whether the overall results were similar if a nonlinear trend specification were used.)
+(A sensitivity analysis was also performed to see whether results were similar if a nonlinear trend specification were used.)

 Within each of these models the response variable is the log mortality rate for a particular age and sex, and in a particular year.
-Predictor variables include an intercept at the start of the time series, a linear trend term with year, and separate intercepts and trend terms for both the years of New Labour government (1997-2010), and for the peak years of the GFC (2008-2009; the GFC terms were included to avoid biasing any intercepts and trends associated with the Labour period).
+Predictor variables include an intercept at the start of the time series, a linear trend term with year, and separate intercepts and trend terms for both the years of New Labour government (1997-2010), and for the peak years of the GFC (2008-2009).

-In the second, actuarial stage of the modelling strategy, counterfactual age and sex specific mortality rates are produced by predicting age and sex specific mortality rates under the assumption that the New Labour terms (intercept and trend with year) apply for the years 2011 to 2015 (i.e. setting these dummy variables to ‘1’ in the models).
-The actual population counts for each age and sex, for each year from 2011 to 2015, are then applied to these counterfactual age-specific mortality risks in order to produce counterfactual estimates of the numbers of deaths that would be ‘expected’ at each age and for each sex for each of these years.
-These counterfactual age and sex-specific death counts are then compared, for each year, with the actual numbers of deaths reported for both sexes at different ages.
+We then estimated the predicted age and sex specific mortality rates between 2010 and 2015 under the assumption that the New Labour terms (intercept and trend with year) continued.
+The actual population counts for each age and sex, for each year from 2011 to 2015, are then applied in order to produce counterfactual estimates of the numbers of deaths that would be ‘expected’ at each age and for each sex for each of these years.
+These counterfactual age and sex-specific death counts are then compared, for each year, with the actual numbers of deaths to produce the ‘excess’ number of deaths during the austerity period

+.